Can You Forgive Someone Without an Apology?

 I contacted the bookseller who, swept up in the intrigue, did some research of her own.
 It seems the book came from the library of a monastery situated three hours out of Chicago.
 In the 1920’s and 30’s, a local Mafia figure set up an antiques store next door which served as a front for gun-running and alcohol distribution.
 Could the shot have been fired by them?
 Or perhaps one of the monks had taken matters into his own hands?
 I guess we’ll never know if there was a shoot out between them, but I like to think there might have been.

 Last week, as I was contemplating my sermon on forgiveness, the story of the bullet in the book came back to me.
 It occurred to me that it was the perfect metaphor for how you feel when someone hurts you – like a bullet’s been shot at you from out of nowhere.
 And that bullet – that harm – can remain inside you doing damage for years even if it remains unseen from the outside.

-You are not the terrible thing they happened to you
+But you are not the terrible thing that happened to you

 So often people are described in terms of what has happened to them: assault victim, deserted wife, victim of this, victim of that.
 Over time, it can feel as if the thing that happened to you is you.